Questions the Agency gets asked, with answers.

 How can anyone guarantee safety?

-By assessing the risks, and implementing the controls required to mitigate or lessen the likelihood of those risks occurring, we believe it’s highly likely we can get to the stage where, on balance, it’s safe to re-enter the mine.
+By assessing the risks, and implementing the controls required to mitigate or lessen the likelihood of those risks occurring, we believe it’s safe re-entering and recovering the mine.
 People work safely in underground coal mines around the world.
-No-one wants anyone further to be injured or killed at Pike River.
+No-one wants anyone further to be injured or killed at Pike River Mine.
 Safety is paramount.

 What about a second means of egress for the recovery?

 One of the options we were considering included a new small tunnel to intersect with the main drift in the vicinity of Pit Bottom in Stone.
 However the complexity and associated risk involved in its development outweighed any benefit.
 This issue is discussed more fully in “Report – Pike River Mine Drift Re-entry and Recovery dated 31 Oct 18”.